-For over three decades, Northbound has been offering addiction treatment services to families and individuals in need of help overcoming the obstacles of life.
+For over three decades, ATS has been offering addiction treatment services to families and individuals in need of help overcoming the obstacles of life.
 During this time, we have become one of the premier addiction treatment centers in the country.

 Our mission is to not only get you or your loved one into a recovery program but to find the right recovery program to help them maintain their sobriety long term.
 We provide counselling as well as the education necessary to guide you through the treatment options available to find where you belong so that your healing can begin.

 Here, we don’t push you into treatment plans you aren’t comfortable with.
 We know that forced treatment rarely works.
 Instead, we enable you to make the right decision for your situation while educating you about the cost associated and how to best apply your insurance coverage to help offset the associated expenses.

 We also provide referrals to resources that will help the family as well as the addict overcome the trauma of addiction and make the necessary changes for long-term recovery.